 - Follow up visit: to monitor the eye

-For cases of uveitis that are preventable, it is best to avoid eye trauma and exposure to ticks and fungal diseases.
+For preventable cases of uveitis, it is best to avoid eye trauma and exposure to ticks and fungal diseases.

 Simple cases of uveitis that you treat quickly and properly usually improve within 24 hours.
 Cases that are more complicated take a few days to get better.